-At the end of 2018, Turkey was the world’s largest host country for refugees: there are almost as many refugees in the country as in the next three largest host countries combined.
+At the end of 2019, Turkey was the world’s largest host country for refugees: there are almost as many refugees in the country as in the next two largest host countries combined.
 The number of refugees began increasing in the country at the end of 2012, when the Syrian crisis escalated into a civil war.
 The majority of refugees living in Turkey are Syrian.
 They have no refugee status in Turkey but instead have been granted temporary residence permits.

 Finnish Refugee Council began providing support for the adaptation and survival of Syrian refugees and host communities in Turkey at the beginning of 2019.
 With support from FRC, the inter-group relations between different populations are reinforced through opportunities to come together and participate in various training and events.